Sudhan30/my-blog-site-cluster-infra/archive/scripts/grafana/README.md

 This script will:
 - Remove any existing Grafana deployment
 - Create a fresh deployment with proper configuration
-- Set up secure credentials
+- Generate and set up secure credentials dynamically
 - Configure external access via ingress
 - Test the login functionality
+- Display the generated password for you to save securely